If f(x) is a function on integers, the forward difference operator is defined by

 The left hand side is symmetric in f and g though the right side is not.
 There is also a symmetric version:

 Here is the quotient rule for forward differences.

-One of the first things you learn in calculus is how to take the derivative of powers of x.
-If f(x) = xn then f‘(x) = n xn-1.
+One of the first things you learn in calculus is how to take the derivative of powers of x: the derivative of xn is n xn-1.
 There is an analogous formula in the calculus of finite differences, but with a different kind of power of x.
 For positive integers n, define the nth falling power of x by

 Falling powers can be generalized to non-integer exponents by defining